 Since Medicare is a federal program, eligibility is consistent across the states.
-Persons must be U.S. Citizens or legal residents residing in the U.S. for a minimum of 5 years immediately preceding application for Medicare.
-Applicants must also be at least 65 years old.
-For persons who are disabled or have been diagnosed with end-stage renal disease or Lou Gehrig’s disease (amyotrophic lateral sclerosis), there is no age requirement.
-Eligibility for Medicare is not income based.
-Therefore, there are no income and asset limits.
+One must be a U.S. Citizen or a legal U.S. resident residing in the states for a minimum of 5 years immediately preceding one’s Medicare application.
+One must also be a minimum of 65 years old OR disabled OR have end-stage renal disease OR have Lou Gehrig’s disease (amyotrophic lateral sclerosis).
+Eligibility for Medicare is not financially based; There are no income and asset limits.

-Often, persons are not charged a monthly premium to receive Medicare Part A (hospitalization insurance).
-For premium free coverage, a person (or his or her spouse) must have worked a minimum of 10 years and paid into Medicare.
-If one has to pay the full monthly premium, it is $471.
-(This figure and the following Medicare figures are all current for 2021).
-Some persons who have worked, but have not met the full work requirements, are able to purchase Medicare Part A at a reduced rate of $259 / month.
-The annual Part A in-patient hospitalization deductible is $1,484.
+Persons generally are not charged a monthly premium to receive Medicare Part A (hospitalization insurance).
+For premium free coverage, a person (or their spouse) must have worked a minimum of 10 years and paid into Medicare.
+In 2022, the full monthly premium cost is $499.
+Persons who have worked, but have not met the full work requirements, are able to purchase Medicare Part A at a reduced rate of $274 / month.
+The annual Part A in-patient hospitalization deductible is $1,566.
 After the deductible is met, one must pay a cost share (coinsurance) for services.

-For Medicare Part B (medical insurance), enrollees pay a monthly premium of $148.50 in addition to an annual deductible of $203.
+For Medicare Part B (medical insurance), enrollees must pay a monthly premium of $170.10.
+There is also an annual deductible of $233.

-In order to enroll in a Medicare Advantage (MA) plan, one must be enrolled in Medicare Parts A and B. The monthly premium varies by plan, but is approximately $33 / month.
-Not all MA plans charge a monthly premium, but for those that do, the premium is in addition to one’s monthly Part A and Part B premiums, if applicable.
+To enroll in a Medicare Advantage (MA) plan, one must be enrolled in Medicare Parts A and B. The monthly premium varies by plan, but on average, is approximately $20.
+Not all MA plans charge a monthly premium, but when there is a premium, it is in addition to one’s monthly Part A and Part B premiums, if applicable.

 For Medicare Advantage plans that offer long-term home and community based services as a supplemental benefit, medical / functional requirements must be met to receive these benefits.

 Eligibility requirements for Medicaid are not as straightforward as are the requirements for Medicare.
-This is because, as mentioned previously, Medicaid is a federal and state program.
-While the parameters of the program are federally set, each state can set their own rules within these guidelines.
-Even within the same state, there are a variety of pathways to Medicaid that have their own eligibility requirements.
+This is because each state sets their own requirements within federally set parameters.
+Even within the same state, there are a variety of pathways to Medicaid eligibility and each pathway has their own criteria.

-Unlike with Medicare, Medicaid does have income and asset limits.
-In most cases, as of 2021, the individual income limit for institutional Medicaid (nursing home Medicaid) and Home and Community Based Services (HCBS) via a Medicaid Waiver is $2,382 / month.
-The asset limit is generally $2,000 for a single applicant.
+Medicaid has income and asset limits.
+Generally speaking, in 2022, the individual income limit for institutional Medicaid (nursing home Medicaid) and Home and Community Based Services (HCBS) via a Medicaid Waiver is $2,523 / month, and the asset limit is $2,000.
 There is some variation of income and asset limits by state.
-(See Medicaid eligibility requirements by state).
+See Medicaid eligibility requirements by state.
 Applicants must also have a functional need for care, which generally equates to a level of care consistent to that which is provided in a nursing home.
 Learn more.

 Medicare Savings Programs

 The income and asset requirements for Medicare Savings Programs do not use the above financial criteria.
 There are three MSP programs that are relevant to the elderly.
-Most states use the limits below (current for 2021), but some states use different guidelines.
+In 2022, most states use the limits below, but some states use different guidelines.
 For example, Alaska, Connecticut, the District of Columbia (DC), Indiana, Maine, Massachusetts, and Hawaii have higher income limits, and some states, such as Alabama, Arizona, Connecticut, Delaware, DC, Louisiana, Mississippi, New York, Oregon, and Vermont do not limit one’s assets.

 Qualified Medicare Beneficiary (QMB)

 The QMB program helps to pay the monthly premiums for Medicare Part A and Part B, share of costs, coinsurance, and deductibles.
-As a general rule of thumb, the income limit is 100% of the Federal Poverty Level (FPL), plus a $20 disregard.
-This means that a single applicant can have up to $1,093 / month in income and a married couple can have as much as $1,472 / month in income.
+The income limit is 100% of the Federal Poverty Level (FPL), plus a $20 disregard.
+A single applicant can have income up to $1,153 / month and a couple can have up to $1,546 / month.
 The asset limits are higher than they are for full Medicaid.
-The limit for a single applicant is $7,970, and the limit for a married couple is $11,960.
+The limit for a single applicant is $8,400, and the limit for a couple is $12,600.

 Specified Low Income Medicare Beneficiary (SLMB)

-The SLMB program helps pay the premium for Medicare Part B. Generally speaking, the income limit is 120% of the FPL, plus an additional $20 that is disregarded.
-An individual can have monthly income up to $1,308 and a married couple can have up to $1,762.
-The asset limit is $7,970 for an individual and is $11,960 for a married couple
+The SLMB program helps pay the premium for Medicare Part B. The income limit is 120% of the FPL, plus an additional $20 that is disregarded.
+An individual can have monthly income up to $1,379 and a couple can have up to $1,851.
+The asset limit is $8,400 for an individual and is $12,600 for a couple.

 Qualifying Individual (QI)

-The QI program, which may also be referred to as Qualified Individual, also helps pay the monthly premium for Medicare Part B. The income limit is 135% of the FPL, plus a $20 disregard.
-This means a single applicant can have income up to $1,469 / month, and married couples, up to $1,980 / month.
-The assets are capped at $7,970 for an individual and $11,960 for a couple.
+The QI program, also called Qualified Individual, helps pay the monthly premium for Medicare Part B. The income limit is 135% of the FPL, plus a $20 disregard.
+A single applicant can have income up to $1,549 / month, and couples, up to $2,080 / month.
+Assets are capped at $8,400 for an individual and $12,600 for a couple.